chef/chef-oss-practices/contributors/distribution-guidelines.md

 ## What are some examples?

 The Chef community has begun the process of creating a Community distribution of Chef itself - beginning with implementing a way to handle Chef’s trademarks throughout the code.
-They created a Chef::Dist namespace and replaced all Chef trademarks in the code with a configurable variable - i.e. “Chef Server” became “#{Chef::Dist::PRODUCT} Server”.
+They created a Chef::Dist namespace and replaced all Chef trademarks in the code with a configurable variable - i.e. “Chef Server” became “Chef::Dist::SERVER_PRODUCT”

 This pull request was created in collaboration and reviewed by Chef Software and is a good implementation of what we are looking for when requiring that distros remove Chef’s trademarks.
 Please feel free to use it as a reference: https://github.com/chef/chef/pull/8368